 Both of the processes are used in the textile supply chain.
 The very first process of this supply chain is the spinning process.
 The yarns produced by spinning are used to produce a fabric that is further used to make clothing.
 So, don’t get confused with these two processes.
 Find out more in the reply to this question What Are the Differences between Spinning and Weaving?

-The oldest and widely used technique to make a fabric is weaving.
+The oldest and most widely used technique to make a fabric is weaving.

 Weaving is nothing but the interlacement of two sets of threads that are known as warp and weft threads.
-Warp threads run in a vertical direction along with the length of the fabric whereas across the width of the fabric, the weft threads are run.
+Warp threads run in a vertical direction along with the length of the fabric whereas across the width of the fabric, the weft threads run.

 Looms are used to form a fabric sheet from the yarns.
 Rigid heddle loom, table loom, floor or toddler loom, dobby loom, counterbalance loom, computerized loom, and jacquard looms are available to produce fabrics.

 In the conventional system, handloom is used to yield fabric.
 But now computer-aided systems play an important role in weaving and design.
 Now APSO, AVL and Scotweave software are used in the automated machines.

 Just by imputing some basic draft information, this software is able to produce weave structures, face fabric simulations and even different color combinations are also possible.
 More accurate design drafting, speedier changes in design and fewer errors are now easily achievable due to the advancement in weaving machines.

 Spinning is a process where fibers are bound by twisting together to impart strength or molten polymer is extruded by spinneret to provide yarns.

-Yarn is a linear collection of filament or fibers bounded or twisted together.
+Yarn is a linear collection of filaments or fibers bounded or twisted together.
 They possess good tensile strength and they have also good quality elastic properties.
 Different types of spinning are carried out.
 Conventional spinning, open end spinning like a vortex, rotor, friction spinning.

 Again we can produce synthetic filament yarns by dry spinning, wet spinning, and melt spinning processes.
 Gel spinning is a special process which is known as dry-jet-wet spinning.
 This technique is used to make very strong fibers with special characteristics.